nncarlson/coarray-halo-exchange/README.md

 contiguous blocks of a send buffer, and then writes those blocks to corresponding blocks of remote image off-process data arrays.

+Version 1 is the most straightforward and simple implementation.
+The other versions were intended to explore whether there is a performance preference between reading from or writing to remote images, and whether performance gains could be made by structuring the transfers to/from remote images in contiguous blocks of data.

 The distributed index set mapping and the associated gather operation are implemented by the module `index_map_type.f90` found in the subdirectories `coarray1`, `coarray2`, `coarray3`, and `coarray4` for each of the different